Incoming students should select their courses in consultation with the chair. See the Courses tab for registration and course selection processes.

 Graduate courses related to children’s and young adult literature or the research project

-The remaining 15 credits of course work may be selected from the wide range of offerings available in the departments of English, French, Language and Literacy Education, the Creative Writing Program, and the School of Information; from relevant courses, with the Chair’s approval, offered elsewhere at UBC; and from approved courses offered by other institutions.
-Subjects can also be pursued under Directed Readings.
+These 15 credits of course work may be selected from the wide range of offerings available in the departments of English, French, Language and Literacy Education, the Creative Writing Program, and the School of Information; from relevant courses, with the Chair’s approval, offered elsewhere at UBC; and from approved courses offered by other institutions.
+Directed studies courses may also be pursued.

 **A maximum of 12 credits earned in courses germane to children’s literature, no more than five years prior to entry into the program, may be transferred, if approved, from another institution or another program at UBC.
 Transfer credit will not be accepted for a course that has been applied to another degree.

 ***Up to 6 credits may be taken at the 300 or 400 level (only 3 of which may to the required areas); the remainder must be at the 500 level.
 Please contact the Program Chair to confirm eligibility.